RamblingCookieMonster/PSDeploy/docs/Example-AppVeyorModule-Deployment.md

 ## Real Example

-Here's a quick example from PSDeploy itself:
+Here's a quick example from PSDeploy itself, and a notes on accessing the package.

 ```PowerShell
 # Publish to AppVeyor if we're in AppVeyor